Alzheimer's Disease Falls More Heavily on Women Than on Men

 Experts say that distinct biological and genetic factors may shape how Alzheimer’s disease progresses in women.
 Heather M. Snyder, Ph.D., Alzheimer’s Association senior director of Medical and Scientific Relations, writes that understanding these factors could be crucial to prevention, diagnosis and treatment.

-The Alzheimer's Association leads the way to end Alzheimer's and all other dementia — by accelerating global research, driving risk reduction and early detection, and maximizing quality care and support.
+The Alzheimer’s Association is a worldwide voluntary health organization dedicated to Alzheimer’s care, support and research.
+Our mission is to lead the way to end Alzheimer's and all other dementia — by accelerating global research, driving risk reduction and early detection, and maximizing quality care and support.
 Our vision is a world without Alzheimer's and all other dementia®.
-For more information, visit www.alz.org or call the 24/7 Helpline at 800.272.3900.
+Visit alz.org or call 800.272.3900.